 However, the Dutch also exploit the Irish on the way.
 If the royalties went straight from one Irish company resident in that country to another resident in Bermuda, Irish tax would have to be deducted in much the same way that tax is deducted from interest payments made into most people’s bank accounts in the UK.
 However, the royalty is not paid direct but goes instead via the Netherlands (yet again playing a starring role as a tax haven), where Google runs Google Netherlands Holdings BV just for this purpose.
 EU law prevents tax being deducted in Ireland on payments to a Dutch company, and the Dutch let the royalties go on to Bermuda without any questions being asked, because that is its policy.
 This process is known by a second term put into popular usage by the Google saga, the Dutch sandwich.
 As I was quoted saying in Drucker’s story, ‘This sandwich leaves no tax behind to taste.’

 What we end up with is a tale of multiple exploitation.
-The UK is exploited and Google shareholders are exploited.
+The UK is exploited.
 Some of the tax haven states involved are even exploited: in the case of Google, Ireland by the Netherlands, while in the Starbucks case the Netherlands by Switzerland.
 The US loses out in terms of tax as well, of course.
 And all around the world national fiscal deficits get ever larger.
 But someone, somewhere, must be winning.
-My suggestion is that it is the executives of the companies in question.
+My suggestion is that –albeit indirectly - it is mainly the executives of the companies in question who are benefitting from the tax avoidance that their companies undertake.
+That is because their remuneration is related through bonus schemes to company performance and that performance is inflated by the savings in tax these companies can make by using the tax avoidance arrangements that have no come to light.

 In 2011 Eric Schmidt, then Google CEO and now its chairman, received total remuneration of $101 million.